AnyaLang/SBB_ML/README.md

 While now this model had shown lower results compared to what we have achieved initially, still based on the results after training the model on the dataset we obtained from Kaggle, we believe our model can well predict the difficulty of the sentences.

+We have obtained the following results:

+*Predictions on the YouTube video*

 ![youtube_predictions.png](https://github.com/AnyaLang/SBB_ML/blob/cae24ef359d209c372632ae900b8a945b1cedbfd/predictions%20YouTube%20visual.png)

 The video was produced for beginner French learners.
 From the plot, we can see that 16 sentences fall into the A2 category and 4 into the A1 category.
 Additionally, some sentences are classified as more difficult, at the B1 level, by the model.
 This classification could pose challenges for learners but also encourage them to acquire new vocabulary and further develop their language skills."

+We are excited to apply our model and the skills learned during this project to help others find the most suitable text for themselves to learn French or even work further on developing a more powerful model for text classification!